Methodology

 Each report runs through a multi-stage pipeline.
 No single language-model call produces a finished report end to end; narrow models handle narrow jobs, and deterministic code carries data between them.

-4. Selector.
-A curated subset of the candidate pool is chosen across multiple passes.
-The selector first categorizes candidates by what kind of claim each could support, then makes sure every section of the report has direct evidence behind it, then prunes for redundancy.
-Selection is goal-aware and demographic-aware: a sleep-focused report for a 60-year-old surfaces different studies than a strength-focused report for a 25-year-old, even when both ask about the same supplement.
+A curated subset of the candidate pool is chosen across multiple passes: it categorizes candidates by the kind of claim each could support, ensures every report section has direct evidence behind it, then prunes for redundancy.
+Typically 25-35 studies are selected from 100-200 candidates.
+Selection is goal- and demographic-aware, so a sleep-focused report for a 60-year-old surfaces different studies than a strength-focused report for a 25-year-old on the same supplement.

-5. Synthesizer.
 The narrative report is written under two constraints: every claim must trace to a specific study from the selected set, and the only PubMed IDs available to the model are the ones in that set.
 Any "remembered" study from training memory has no valid ID to attach to it, so a fabricated citation is structurally harder to produce.
+Each section opens with a plain-language paragraph stating the finding before supporting evidence with citations inline, and a separate post-synthesis pass adds a short 2-3 sentence summary at the top of the cover so the reader can orient before drilling in.

 What AI does, what it does not